snok/container-retention-policy/README.md

 * **Required**: `No`
 * **Example**: `skip-shas: sha256:610a8286bda2dcc713754078070341b8e696be0b02c0e36b2d48f1447c7162af,sha256:a1b6216dfcb74a02b33a2ed68b5dc9c1bd6aa1552d1e377155e8cb348525c533`

 Optionally protects specific package versions by their digest.
-This parameter was added to support proper handling of multi-platform images.
-See [safely handling multi-platform (multi-arch) packages](#safely-handling-multi-platform-multi-arch-packages) for details.
+Since v3.1.0, multi-arch children are protected automatically, but this parameter can still be used to manually protect additional digests.

 ### tag-selection